SolisTecnologia/MiniSobot-ArduinoLibrary/README.md

 #### Description

 Drive in backward, at speed and duration defined by parameter, the range of speed values go 0 to 255, but values below 80 not are recommended.
-If you not set the speed parameter, default values are be used (150) and  if the duration is not set, the robot will moves forward forever.
+If you not set the speed parameter, default values are be used (150).=.

 #### Syntax